Paolo DelPiccolo

-Paolo DelPiccolo (born May 28, 1991) is an American soccer player who plays as a midfielder for Louisville City FC in the United Soccer League.
-He is also the club's current captain.
+Paolo DelPiccolo (born May 28, 1991) is an American retired soccer player who is currently an assistant coach for Louisville City in the USL Championship.

 Career

 College and amateur

 DelPiccolo played four years of college soccer at the University of Louisville between 2009 and 2012.

 Professional career

 DelPiccolo was drafted 27th overall by Montreal Impact in the 2013 MLS SuperDraft.
 However, he opted to move abroad and signed with Eintracht Frankfurt in January 2013.

 DelPiccolo was released by Frankfurt at the end of their 2012–13 season and signed with Montreal Impact on July 5, 2013.
 He was waived at the end of the season by Montreal without making a first team appearance and was subsequently signed by New England Revolution in the MLS Waiver Draft on November 25, 2013.
 However, DelPiccolo was waived by New England just before the start of the 2014 MLS season on March 10, 2014.

 On April 10, 2014, DelPiccolo signed with USL Pro club Arizona United.
 On January 22, 2015, DelPiccolo signed with the Charlotte Independence.

 DelPiccolo signed with USL's Louisville City FC on February 2, 2016.
 On March 22, 2022, DelPiccolo became just the 12th player in USL Championship history to reach 200 regular season appearances during a 1–1 draw against Indy Eleven.

+After eight seasons with Louisville, DelPiccolo retired as the club's all-time appearances leader on January 22, 2024.
+He moved into coaching roles, as an assistant for the USL Championship first team, and also with the club's academy.